tcashel/gitstats/benchmarks/README.md

 - Baselines are stored in version control
 - CI uses these baselines for regression testing
 - Historical baselines help track performance over time
+- The `target/criterion/` directory contains the latest run results
+- Baselines in this directory are used for comparison